IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 The *Committee on Economic, Social and Cultural Rights* recommends integrating a gender perspective in health policy:

 > The Committee recommends that States integrate a gender perspective in their health-related policies, planning, programmes and research in order to promote better health for both women and men.
 A gender-based approach recognizes that biological and sociocultural factors play a significant role in influencing the health of men and women.
-The disaggregation of health and socio-economic data according to sex is essential for identifying and remedying inequalities in health.^[CESCR General Comment 14]
+The disaggregation of health and socio-economic data according to sex is essential for identifying and remedying inequalities in health.\[64]

-However, a study on men's health in 2007 found "Our current 'gendered' health strategy in New Zealand is not inclusive of men."^[@mckay2007men]
+However, a study on men's health in 2007 found "Our current 'gendered' health strategy in New Zealand is not inclusive of men."\[37]

 The Commission should monitor men's health rights, for example: